go-outside-labs/decentralized-protocols-research/data_availability/celestia.md

 <br>

-* Celestia is a modular data availability (DA) network that scales with the number of users, by decoupling execution from consensus and introducing a new primitive, **data availability sampling** (DAS).
+* Celestia is a modular data availability (DA) network that scales with the number of users, by decoupling execution from consensus and introducing a new primitive, **data availability sampling** (DAS), through **namespaced merkle trees**.
-* Celestia DA layer consists of a PoS blockchain (celestia app), an application that provides transactions to faciliate the DA layer, and is built using Cosmos SDK.
+* Celestia DA layer consists of a PoS blockchain (celestia app), an application that provides transactions to faciliate the DA layer and is built using Cosmos SDK.
 * Rollups and L2s use Celestia as a network for publishing and making transaction DA available, where optimistic rollups require data availability to detect fraud and zero-knowledge rollups require data availability to reconstruct the state of the chain (Celestia can scale to the data throughput needed for millions of rollups without compromising on security).

 <br>